Stanton, Arizona: History

 Following Stanton's death, the town continued to thrive for several years, but it was still considered to be a dangerous place.
 In 1892, for example, a Prescott newspaper reported that the residents of Stanton liked to "drink blood, eat fried rattlesnakes and fight mountain lions".
 Nevertheless, by the 1890s, Stanton was a legitimate community filled with miners, their families, a general store, a stamp mill, a hotel, a boarding house, and several other associated buildings.
 For some inexplicable reason, the town's name was officially changed back to Stanton in 1896.
 It didn't survive for much longer, though.
 By 1905 the gold in the area was just about gone.
 That same year the Stanton Post Office was closed for good, and the town was abandoned.

 In the late 1950s, The Saturday Evening Post purchased the ten acre town and then gave it away during a "jingle contest."
 The new owners didn't know what to do with the town, and they later sold it.
 It remained uninhabited until the late 1960s, when hippies moved in and started burning the wooden buildings for firewood.
-In 1976, the Lost Dutchman's Mining Association (LDMA) acquired the property and has since used the town as a members-only recreational vehicle park, which is open for six months out of the year.
+In 1976, the Lost Dutchman's Mining Association (LDMA) acquired the property and has since used the town as a recreational vehicle park and campground, which is open for six months out of the year.
 The LDMA has restored a few of the town's original buildings, including Chuck Stanton's store, an old saloon and dance hall, and a hotel.
 The town jail is also standing, and work has been done to restore the town's pioneer cemeteries.